 Agile is an umbrella term for Scrum, Extreme Programming (XP), Lean Development, and Kanban practices, which have roots in Agility or the "ability to be agile."
 Scrum is a framework for organizing work; Extreme Programming (XP) is a discipline for software engineering; Lean Development is an approach for applying Lean thinking in software engineering; and Kanban is a method for enacting change.
 These approaches share a common value system, Agility, which emphasizes people, results, collaboration, and responsiveness.
-These approaches represent the "letter” of Agile and the value system represents the “spirit” of Agility!
+These approaches represent the "letter"

 !
 We'll explore how management and the team aligned around the nuances of the business problem and the complexity of the technology solution to discover and deliver Value

 He has over three decades of proven experience in transforming organizations/enterprises by synergizing Business and Technology around proven industry-recognized & organization-tailored principle-based practices and by cultivating effective Communities (of Interest, Practice, Engagement, and Purpose) that sustainably deliver impactful results.
 He leverages a broad and deep background in all aspects of technology product/services management (planning, marketing, and sales) and engineering (development), including business development, client management, and consulting services.
 Read more about Si.